eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 Finally, click **Finish** to import the projects.
 At this point, you should have four projects in your workspace.
 The four projects are as follows:

-* org.eclipse.kura.api – the core Kura API.
+* org.eclipse.kura.api – the core Eclipse Kura API.

 * org.eclipse.kura.demo.heater – an example project that you can use as a starting point for creating your own bundle.

-* org.eclipse.kura.emulator – the emulator project for running Kura within Eclipse (Linux/Mac only).
+* org.eclipse.kura.emulator – the emulator project for running Eclipse Kura within Eclipse (Linux/Mac only).

-* target-definition – a set of required bundles that are dependencies of the APIs and Kura.
+* target-definition – a set of required bundles that are dependencies of the APIs and Eclipse Kura.

     ![Import Project](./images/development-environment-setup/image6.png)